vcato/practical_tdd/README.md

 What a “fix” means

-A fix is any change to production code that requires a new test to justify it.
-It might be repairing a bug, adding a behavior, or adjusting an existing one.
-If the change needs a new test, it counts as a fix.

-Both cases add complexity to the production code that must be justified by a new failing test.
-This technique maintains that discipline even when you draft both pieces first.
+A fix is any change to production code that adds complexity.
+By complexity, I mean additional steps or additional code paths.
+It might be repairing a bug where we didn't handle an edge case before, or it might be adding new behavior to satisfy requirements.
+Either way, it is behavior that we had no existing test for.
+If we're starting from a baseline where all current complexity has been shown to be necessary through existing tests, then a fix is necessarily something that adds complexity.

 **This technique does NOT apply to:**
-- **Requirement changes:** The definition of 'Correct' has changed.
-Treat the updates to the test and the code as a single atomic change.
-You can modify them in whatever order feels best.
+- **Changes to existing requirements:** The definition of 'Correct' has changed.
+In that case, treat the updates to the test and the code as a single atomic change.
+You can modify them in whatever order feels best to you.
-- **Refactoring:** Change code/test structure while keeping test expectations unchanged and green and not adding complexity.
+- **Refactoring:** You want to restructure the code to make it more maintainable without adding complexity.
+Tests should always be passing during these changes.

 ## When to Use This